Utah Hikes Story Page

 Canon EF 70-300mm IS USM f/4.0-5.6, telephoto zoom.

-Canon EF 100-400mm IS USM f/4.5-5.6, telephoto zoom.
+Canon EF 100-400mm 'L' IS USM f/4.5-5.6, telephoto zoom.

-At present I am using a Canon EOS 40D, a Digital SLR with 10.1 megapixels.
-This Camera has awesome photo capability, considering the low price.
-With the high pixel count, photos can be cropped/enlarged up to 5 times before loosing good resolution.
-I was using a Canon 20D in the past.
 Many of the photos used on my Webpages have been digitally enlarged for a closer look.
-Most of the photos marked above 13x (taken with a Canon EF 100-400mm telephoto zoom and the 20D or Digital Rebel), were magnified on the computer.
-Some of those marked at 26x were taken with the Canon EF 2x extender added to the 100-400mm.
-Though I don't use the extender very much, as I have found that the extender used on the 100-400 doesn't produce very sharp photos.
-They say it's due to the 400mm end of the telephoto lens not being sharp enough.
+Most of the photos marked above 13x (taken with a Canon EF 100-400mm telephoto zoom using any of the cameras mentioned above, were magnified on the computer by cropping.
+Some of those marked at 26x were taken with the Canon EF 2x extender added to the 100-400mm, though I don't like using the extender with that lens.
+It doesn't provide very sharp photos with the extenders added.
+They say it's due to the 400mm end of the zoom lens not being sharp enough.

-Telephoto zoom lenses are not as good when it comes to quality as a professional 'L' series 'Prime' fixed lens.
+As I mentioned, telephoto zoom lenses are not as good when it comes to quality as a professional 'L' series 'Prime' fixed lens.
 It's a trade off for me.
 Very often the subject I am shooting will be at a distance where a fixed lens would over magnify.
 The variable zoom allows me to zoom back a little to get all the subject into the photo.
-With my standard lens, a Canon EF-S 17-85mm wide angle to 5x zoom, and the 100-400mm, I can photograph at just about any distance.
-Where I am often out hiking the mountains, I try to keep my camera weight down, so only take the two lenses along.
-I carry the camera and small lens in a belt case and the big lens in my backpack.
-Recently I have been using my EF 70-300mm IS for hiking.
-It's much lighter and smaller, yet still does a good job.
+For those shots that are way out there, my 500mm works best.

 EOS 40D with the EF-S 17-85mm lens

-My new Canon EOS 40D with the EF-S 17-85mm lens
+My Canon EOS 40D with the EF-S 17-85mm lens

 Back of the 40D